COBI A-10 Warthog Set (5812)

 The COBIA-10 Warthog Set includes 1\2 figure and all the markings are pad printed so stickers are not necessary.

-Both children and adults will get hours of enjoyment from this COBI A-10 Warthog Set (5812) .
+Both collectors and brick enthusiasts will get value and hours of enjoyment from this COBI A10 Warthog Set (5812) .
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.

 When will it arrive in the US?: We expect the COBI Warthog II set to arrive mid summer 2021.